A powdered seasoning with a light yellow color, Aromat has remained an iconic Swiss product. Have you tried it before?

 7. The little man on the package is known as “Knorrli.”

-8. Aromat appears in the directory of Swiss food products from Patrimoine Culinaire Suisse.
+8. Aromat appears in the directory of Swiss food products via Patrimoine Culinaire Suisse.

-You will find Aromat throughout Switzerland, but according to this directory, it’s somewhat less popular in Ticino, the nation’s Italian-speaking canton.
+You’ll find Aromat throughout Switzerland.
+Although, according to this directory, it’s somewhat less popular in Ticino, the nation’s Italian-speaking canton.

 9. A 90-gram container of Aromat costs CHF 2.90 (2017).